Fluzby/2026-Project/README.md

 - [ ] Export to CSV
 - [ ] Password protect site
 - [ ] SMS/email alerts via webhook
+- [ ] Try to make it a full app store app

 ---